rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 #### Distilling Clips to their Essence

 These stories in experience should not be full video clips with all details represented.
-They should only include the essential features.
+They should only include the key features.
 This has a number of advantages...

 - This saves space by removing unessential details.
 - It removes distracting information that would make clips harder to locate.
 - Merging a clip into another will be easier as only the key information needs to be adjusted to fit in the current clip and all other details can be incorporated bit by bit from other stories.
 - There is more reuse as a smaller distilled clip is more general and can be used in more situations than a detailed, specific clip.

-Essential features are the things that made the clip different from other experiences in some important way.
-This will be affected by the emotional reaction and novelty of the clip.
+Key features are the things that made the clip different from other experiences in some important way.
+This will be affected by the emotional reaction and **novelty** of the clip.
 (Neural networks are good at this kind of processing.)

 #### Distilling Sequences and Narratives

 Sequences can be distilled so that only the key events are included, e.g. a conversation at a party could become something close to "Alice said something to Bob who laughed and knocked over a glass".

-Key events include the start and end of a sequence of related events as well as the main things that happened within.
+Key events may include the start and end of a sequence of related events as well as the main things that happened within.
 These can then be placed in a narrative where the insignificant clips have been removed.

 ![narrative history](assets/images/fig-narrative-history.png)